lerebear/sizeup-cli/README.md

   Estimate how difficult a diff will be to review

 EXAMPLES
-  Use the diff of the modified files in the git working tree
+  Estimate the diff of the modified files in the git working tree

     $ sizeup

-  Use the diff between the current branch the merge target
+  Estimate the diff between the current branch the merge target

     $ sizeup -- --merge-base origin/main